microsoft/TaskWeaver/README.md

 ```

 ####  or 💻 Web UI
-TaskWeaver also supports WebUI for demo purpose, please refers to [web UI docs](https://microsoft.github.io/TaskWeaver/docs/usage/webui) for more details.
+TaskWeaver also supports WebUI for demo purpose, please refer to [web UI docs](https://microsoft.github.io/TaskWeaver/docs/usage/webui) for more details.

 #### or 📋 Import as a Library
 TaskWeaver can be imported as a library to integrate with your existing project, more information can be found in [docs](https://microsoft.github.io/TaskWeaver/docs/usage/library)